 Verona, history and wine

 This welcoming, enchanting city is none other than Romeo and Juliet’s hometown!
 Here you can see all the iconic sites associated with the story of the two Shakespearian lovers, including the famous balcony and the tomb of Juliet.
 It takes about 1 hour and 15 minutes to get from Venice to Verona by train.

 Throughout Verona, you can find a wealth of fascinating attractions to explore, all reflecting the city’s vibrant history.
 The majestic Castelvecchio is the heart of the medieval city.
 The Scaligeri Tombs, on the other hand, are one of the finest examples of Gothic architecture in northern Italy.

 There is a small colosseum in Verona called the Arena.
 It was built before Rome’s Colosseum and it’s the best-preserved Roman amphitheater in the world.
 Today, it serves as a fascinating open-air opera house, check the events.
 From here wander over to Piazza delle Erbe, with some of the most enchanting palaces you’ll find in Verona.
-Before you sit and taste some good wine, burn your last calories climbing the stairs of Castel San Pietro and get ready to enjoy a stunning view.
+Before you sit and taste some good wine, burn your last calories by climbing the stairs of Castel San Pietro and getting ready to enjoy a stunning view.

 🍝 Food to try in Verona